Important information about your registration

 It is a legal requirement that you renew your registration to continue to use the protected title of ‘social worker’.
 The requirement to renew your registration is set out in our legislation, and regulation 13 of The Social Worker Regulations 2018, and Part 7 of the Social Work England (Registration) Rules 2019.

-You must renew your registration between 1 September and 30 November 2020 or you risk being removed from the register.
+You must renew your registration between 1 September and 30 November every year or you risk being removed from the register.
 If you have an open fitness to practise case, you still need to apply to renew your registration.

 We recommend you do these steps as soon as possible, so you are prepared.